The Willem Vis International Commercial Arbitration Moot at Edinburgh

-The University is very pleased to be once more participating in the Willem C Vis International Commercial Arbitration Moot.
-The members of this year’s team are four LLM students at the University:
+The University of Edinburgh was very pleased to once more participate in the Willem C Vis International Commercial Arbitration Moot in the 2019/20 academic year.
+The members of the team for the 27th Moot Competition were three LLM students at the University:

 More details of each of the team members can be found here.
-This year’s team is coached by Fergus Whyte and Hashim Mude with the assistance of members of the School of Law and the Scottish legal community.
+The team was coached by Fergus Whyte and Valerie Boehm with the assistance of members of the School of Law and the Scottish legal community.

 The Willem C Vis Moot, now in its 26th year, is an International Commercial Arbitration Moot taking place annually in Vienna.
 The Moot is an extremely popular and well established event amongst the international arbitration community.
 Universities from all over the world compete at this event and there are usually close to 300 teams represented in Vienna.
 Only a few universities from the United Kingdom compete each year and Edinburgh Law School is proud to be one of them.

 The Vis Moot is a hub of social activity with numerous social events including tours of Vienna, goulash dinners, welcome receptions and parties being organised every year by the moot organisers and the moot alumni association.
 As well as the active social calendar there is also a programme of lectures, seminars and networking events for moot participants, coaches, academics and members of the Vis Moot community during the week.
 The competition itself takes place over 4 to 5 days typically from the Saturday of the week before Easter until the Thursday of the following week.

 Each year the moot organisers develop a problem scenario involving an international sale transaction to which the Vienna Convention on the International Sale of Goods (1980) is applicable and which is subject to international commercial arbitration under the rules of a particular arbitration organisation.
 Each year a different organisation provides its arbitration rules.